Hardening NixOS

 # disable unprivileged user namespaces, Note: Docker, NH, and other apps may need this

-# "kernel.unprivileged_userns_clone" = 0; # commented out because it makes NH and other programs fail
+# "kernel.unprivileged_userns_clone" = 0; # Set to 1 because it makes NH and other programs fail

 # restrict all usage of performance events to the CAP_PERFMON capability